18 July 2016

 Jericho Coffee Traders, a local roaster, has a cosy coffee bar in a pastel-hued building on the High.
 Since my first visit in 2017, it's been a regular haunt for me whenever I'm back in town and seeking a perfect piccolo in the city centre.
 As of 2023, they also have a lovely, airy café at Oxford Castle.

-You'll notice that The Missing Bean comes up a few times in this post and that's because it is — rightly — credited with kickstarting Oxford's specialty coffee scene.
-The first Missing Bean café is located in the historic Turl Street, opposite the alma maters of Tolkien and Dr Seuss, among many others.
-The café is often busy and has a vibrant, bustling atmosphere thanks to the combination of students and locals who form its customer base.
-They now roast their own coffee (see the East Oxford section) and brew up very good espresso-based drinks.
-There is usually a good range of pastries, sweet treats and sandwiches on offer too.
-And if you're in Abingdon, Banbury or Botley, they have Missing Beans too!
+The Missing Bean comes up a few times in this guide.
+That's because it's, rightly, credited with kickstarting Oxford's specialty coffee scene.
+The first Missing Bean café is in historic Turl Street, opposite the alma maters of Tolkien and Dr Seuss, among many others.
+The café has a vibrant, bustling atmosphere thanks to the combination of students and locals who form its customer base.
+They roast their own coffee in East Oxford and brew very good espresso-based drinks, alongside a good range of pastries, sweet treats and sandwiches.
+And if you're in Abingdon, Banbury, Botley or Woodstock, they have Missing Beans too!

 NewGround Coffee is located at 6 St Michael's Mansion, Ship Street, Oxford, OX1 3DE.
 Website.
 Instagram.
 My review,